mp3

 Finally, let me be clear about President Isitolotolo: his election is not a joke, but it is not the end of the world either if you are in the other camp.
 The Dutch historian Johan Huizinga had this to say about American politics, in his groundbreaking 1938 study Homo Ludens:

 More obvious than in British parliamentarianism is the Game element in American political mores.
 Long before the two-party system in the United States came closest to assuming the character of two teams, whose political difference was hardly distinguishable to the outsider, the electoral propaganda there completely took the form of great national games.
 The presidential election of 1840 created there the style for all later ones.
 Candidate then was the popular General Harrison.
 A program his supporters did not have, but a coincidence gave them a symbol, the log cabin, the rugged log cabin of the pioneer, and with that sign they won.
-Nomination of a candidate by largest volume of votes, i.e., by loudest shouts, was inaugurated by the election of I860, which brought Lincoln to his post.
+Nomination of a candidate by largest volume of votes, i.e., by loudest shouts, was inaugurated by the election of 1860, which brought Lincoln to his post.
 The emotional character of American politics already lies in the origins of the national character, which never denied its origins in the primitive relations of a pioneer world.
-Blind party loyalty, secret organization, mass enthusiasm, combined with a childish desire for external symbols, give to the element of play in American politics something naive and spontaneous, that the younger mass movements in the Old World lack. (my italics)
+Blind party loyalty, secret organization, mass enthusiasm, combined with a childish desire for external symbols, give to the element of play in American politics something naive and spontaneous, that the younger mass movements in the Old World lack.

 That was looking back into the 19th century, and up to Huizinga’s time, 1938.
 On the previous page Huizinga writes: